SHABIN-K/givemysolback/README.md

 # 💸 GiveMySolBack

-**GiveMySolBack** is a full-stack Solana tool designed to help users reclaim SOL locked in unused or empty token accounts.
+**GiveMySolBack** is a full-stack Solana utility that helps users identify and safely close empty or inactive token accounts, reclaiming lost SOL tied up in rent.

-On the Solana network, inactive or zero-balance token accounts still consume rent.
-This app identifies such accounts and helps users safely close them — freeing up SOL and improving wallet hygiene.
+This tool scans a connected wallet, highlights verified tokens, burnable accounts, and zero-balance accounts — making it easier for users to manage their Solana wallet and recover SOL effortlessly.

 ---